 By the height of the peak, it would take approximately 70 minutes for mixed-flow lane vehicles to travel through the entire corridor, of which about 32 minutes are associated with delay due to bottleneck and queuing effects.
 The Beatty Road bottleneck would result in queues extending approximately 1.2 miles beyond the study limit into the San Francisco County.
 The SFO bottleneck would result in queues extending to south of the I-380 on-ramp, or less than 1 mile.
 The Poplar Avenue bottleneck will become hidden by the 7-mile queue from the downstream bottleneck at Hillsdale.
 The Willow Road bottleneck will become hidden by the 1-mile queue from the downstream bottleneck at Hillsdale.
-The Willow Road bottleneck not puese associated with the Oregon Expressway bottleneck would be relatively short and would extend to just north of the interchange.
+The Willow Road bottleneck mill become hidden by the 1-mile queue from the downstream bottleneck at University.
+Queues associated with the Oregon Expressway bottleneck would be relatively short and would extend to just north of the interchange.